 Additionally, rather than providing inaccurate information, you might need to designate a team member to search for answers to someone’s questions and provide the correct answers.

 Manage Your LinkedIn Community Easily With SocialPilot

-Once you have built a strong community, it’s important to nurture it with consistent posts around your subject matter expertise.
+Once you have built a strong community, nurturing it with consistent posts around your subject matter expertise is important.

 But managing consistency is not a piece of cake.
 At least, not without a Linkedin management tool like SocialPilot.